NamitBhutani/NamitBhutani/README.md

 ## 📚 Writing & Learning

 - Currently exploring: Real-time physically-based rendering techniques
-- Reading: SIGGRAPH papers on GPU optimization and procedural generation
 - Interested in: Graphics research at the intersection of performance and visual quality

 ## 🎯 Currently